Opel Cascada: History and background

-The Opel Cascada debuted in late 2012 and was launched on 20 April 2013, offering two four cylinder petrol engines, 1.4L or 1.6L — and a 2.0L diesel.
+The Opel Cascada debuted in late 2012 and was launched on 20 April 2013, offering two four-cylinder petrol engines, 1.4-litre or 1.6-litre, as well as a 2.0-litre diesel.
 These were offered with either a six-speed manual or six-speed automatic.

-The Vauxhall Cascada launched in the UK in March 2013 with a choice of a 1.4-litre turbo or the 1.6-litre direct injection diesel — introducing the 1.6L petrol engine in September 2013 at the Frankfurt Motor Show.
+The Vauxhall Cascada launched in the UK in March 2013 with a choice of 140PS 1.4-litre and 170PS 1.6-litre turbo petrols.
+This was followed by a 1.6-litre Spark Ignition Direct Injection (SIDI) engine producing 200PS from October 2013.
+The line-up also included a 2.0-litre CDTI diesel.
+These were offered with six-speed manual or automatic gearboxes.

-The Buick Cascada debuted at the 2015 North American International Auto Show in January 2015, and went on sale in the US in January 2016 — as the brand's first factory convertible since the 1991 Buick Reatta, and first two-door model since the 1999 Buick Riviera.
+The Buick Cascada debuted at the 2015 North American International Auto Show in January 2015, and went on sale in the US in January 2016, as the brand's first factory convertible since the 1991 Buick Reatta, and first two-door model since the 1999 Buick Riviera.
 More than 600 changes were necessary to meet U.S. safety and comfort requirements.
-The Buick was available in two trim levels: 1SV and Premium — and with one engine, the 200 hp 1.6 liter inline-four engine.
-GM did not market it in Canada.
+The Buick was available in three trim levels: Base (1SV), Premium, and Sport Touring—all powered by the 200 hp 1.6-liter inline-four engine and mated to a six-speed automatic transmission.
+GM did not market the Buick Cascada in Canada and Mexico, making it exclusive to China and the United States.

 The Holden Cascada went on sale in Oceania in April 2015 as the successor to Holden's Astra TwinTop, discontinued in 2009.
 At launch, the Holden variant was offered with only the 1.6L petrol engine and a six speed automatic.
 Two trim levels were available which are base and launch edition.
-The Launch edition offered twenty inch alloys, nappa leather sport seats, ventilated front seats, adaptive bi-xenon headlights and LED daytime running lights.
+The Launch edition offered 20-inch alloy wheels, nappa leather sport seats, ventilated front seats, adaptive bi-xenon headlights and LED daytime running lights.
 Holden ended sales of the Cascada on 1 May 2017.

-All Cascada variants were developed during the period when General Motors had filed for Chapter 11 Bankruptcy and its restructuring commenced.
+All Cascada variants were developed during the period when General Motors had filed for Chapter 11 bankruptcy and its restructuring commenced.
 As the Cascada neared the end of its production, Opel was sold to Groupe PSA (2017), and the convertible segment experienced a sharp decline globally.
-In February 2019, GM confirmed it would end marketing the Cascada, after Groupe PSA confirmed it would not continue future production — noting also low sales, especially in the United States.
-Production of the Buick Cascada ended in the second quarter of 2019, on June 28th.
+In February 2019, GM confirmed it would end marketing the Cascada, after Groupe PSA confirmed it would not continue future production—noting also low sales, especially in the United States.
+Production of the Buick Cascada ended on June 28, 2019.